-The Wyoming Test of Proficiency and Progress: Guidance for Accessibility and Accommodations is intended for school-level personnel and decision-making teams as they prepare for, and implement, the WY-TOPP assessment.
-The Guidance document provides information for classroom teachers, English development educators, special education teachers, and related services personnel to use in selecting and administering universal tools, designated supports, and accommodations for those students who need them.
-The Guidance document is also intended for assessment staff and administrators who oversee the decisions that are made in instruction and assessment. (adapted from Smarter Balanced (SBAC), p.
+The WY-TOPP and WY-ALT: Guidance for Accessibility and Accommodations is intended for school-level personnel and decision-making teams as they prepare for, and implement, the WY-TOPP and WY-ALT assessments.
+The Guidance document provides information for classroom teachers, English development educators, special education teachers, parents, and related services personnel to use in selecting and administering universal tools, designated supports, and accommodations for students.
+The Guidance document is also intended for assessment staff and administrators who oversee the decisions that are made in instruction and assessment.
+(Smarter Balanced, p.
 2)

 The Guidance document applies to all students.
 It emphasizes an individualized approach to the implementation of assessment practices for those students who have diverse needs and participate in large-scale content assessments.
-This document focuses on universal tools, designated supports, and accommodations for the WY-TOPP content assessments of English Language Arts (ELA), Science, and Mathematics.
-At the same time, it supports important instructional decisions about accessibility and accommodations for students who participate in the WY-TOPP assessments.
-It recognizes the critical connection between accessibility and accommodations in instruction and accessibility and accommodations during assessment. (adapted from Smarter Balanced , p.2) Accessibility supports do not reduce learning expectations, they meet specific needs of students in instruction and assessment and enable educators to know that measures of a student's work produce valid results. (adapted from CCSSO Accessibility Manual, p.
+This document focuses on universal tools, designated supports, and accommodations, as seen in Figure 1 on page 6, for the WY-TOPP and WY-ALT content assessments of ELA, Science, and Mathematics.
+At the same time, it supports important instructional decisions about accessibility and accommodations for students who participate in the WY-TOPP and WY-ALT assessments.
+It recognizes the critical connection between accessibility and accommodations in instruction and accessibility and accommodations during assessment.
+(Smarter Balanced, p.2) Accessibility supports do not reduce learning expectations; they meet specific needs of students in instruction and assessment and enable educators to know that measures of a student's work produce valid results.
+(CCSSO Accessibility Manual, p.
 8)